quattor/quattor.github.com/_aquilon/00-install.md

   - /documentation/2012/10/31/aquilon-prerequisites.html
 ---

+{% include link_definitions.md %}

 The instruction below describes how to install Aquilon from the sources and run it as a non-root user.
 Some of the installation steps described here require that you can become `root` on the machine.
+The configuration of a site with Aquilon is covered in a [specific page][aquilon_configuration].

 *Note: the commands provided in this documentation are intended to be copy/pasted.*